Patients More Reluctant to Discontinue Insulin Than Statins, Antihypertensives

 Key Takeaways

-• Patients show more willingness to deprescribe statins and antihypertensives than sulfonylureas and insulins, indicating varied attitudes by medication class.
+- Patients show more willingness to deprescribe statins and antihypertensives than sulfonylureas and insulins, indicating varied attitudes by medication class.

-• Comprehensive medication management, an evolution of medication therapy management, involves pharmacists working with patients and care teams to optimize medication use.
+- Comprehensive medication management, an evolution of medication therapy management, involves pharmacists working with patients and care teams to optimize medication use.

 Patients tend to trust their physician to deprescribe more than their community pharmacist.

-“The appropriateness factor of the patients' attitudes towards deprescribing showed small but statistically significant differences across the specific medication classes for which the attitudes were assessed,” the study authors said.1 “Patients perceived the appropriateness of their insulins higher than other medication classes.”
+“The appropriateness factor of the patients' attitudes toward deprescribing showed small but statistically significant differences across the specific medication classes for which the attitudes were assessed,” the study authors said.1 “Patients perceived the appropriateness of their insulins [as being] higher than other medication classes.”

 “Often, health care providers need to convince patients with type 2 diabetes to initiate insulin, supporting the belief that insulin cannot be stopped,” the study authors said.
 “The regular monitoring of glucose levels after insulin initiation might strengthen the belief that a patient needs continuous use of the insulin.”

 For appropriateness, investigators found no significant difference between statins and multiple antihypertensives.
-However, the appropriateness for insulin was higher compared with all other medication classes.
+However, appropriateness for insulin was higher than all other medication classes.
 Compared with statins and antihypertensives, the appropriateness score was also higher for sulfonylureas.
 For stopping insulin, only 20% of patients were positive about discontinuing the medication compared with 37% taking sulfonylureas, 44% taking antihypertensives, and 48% taking statins.
 Approximately 78% of patients taking insulin were worried about missing out on future benefits compared with 61% taking sulfonylureas, 53% taking antihypertensives, and 49% taking statins.1

-“The observed differences in perceived appropriateness between the medication classes could also be related to both differences in a patient’s ability to perceive (short‐term) effectiveness of the drug used and the perceived severity of disease,” the study authors said.1
+“The observed differences in perceived appropriateness between the medication classes could also be related to both differences in a patient’s ability to perceive (short‐term) effectiveness of the drug used and the perceived severity of disease,” the authors said.1

-READ MORE: Insulin Management Resource Center
+READ MORE:

 Are you ready to elevate your pharmacy practice?
-Sign up today for our free Drug Topics newsletter and get the latest drug information, industry trends, and patient care tips straight to your inbox.
+Sign up today for our

 REFERENCES

-1. Stuijt PJC, Crutzen S, Heringa M, et al. Patients' Attitudes Towards Deprescribing Differ Across Specific Cardiovascular and Diabetes Medication: A Survey Study Assessing Within-Patient Differences.
+1. Stuijt PJC, Crutzen S, Heringa M, et al. Patients' attitudes towards deprescribing differ across specific cardiovascular and diabetes medication: a survey study assessing within-patient differences.
 Basic Clin Pharmacol Toxicol.
 2025;137(6):e70140. doi:10.1111/bcpt.70140

-2. McFarland MS, Finks SW, Smith L, et al. Medication Optimization: Integration of Comprehensive Medication Management into Practice.
+2. McFarland MS, Finks SW, Smith L, Buck ML, Ourth H, Brummel A; Medications Right Institute.
+Medication optimization: integration of comprehensive medication management into practice.
 Am Health Drug Benefits.
 2021;14(3):111-114.

-3. American College of Clinical Pharmacy.
-What is medication therapy management.
+3. Leadership for Medication Management.
+What is medication therapy management (MTM)?
+American College of Clinical Pharmacy.
 Accessed November 19, 2025. https://www.accp.com/docs/govt/advocacy/Leadership%20for%20Medication%20Management%20-%20MTM%20101.pdf

 Newsletter